michaelplazek/on-track/Utils/src/utils/plc/PLC_README.txt

 IF/THEN - used for BLOCK section code

-IF/AND/THEN - used for SWITCH section code
+IF/AND/THEN - used for SWITCH section code (limited to the three possible directions of the switch)

 [ |+/-N| ] - relative block traversal direction and distance (in logical blocks)